Transfer and Award of Academic Credit

 What this means to you

-International Sports Sciences Association accepts previous general education and elective coursework from an institution that is (or was at the time the course was completed) accredited by an organization recognized by either the U.S. Department of Education or CHEA.
-Transfer credit is only applied to the Associate’s Degree program and is not accepted for certificate completion.
-The required major courses for the Associate’s Degree program must be completed through International Sports Sciences Association and cannot be transferred in.
+ISSA CES accepts previous general education and elective coursework from an institution that is (or was at the time the course was completed) accredited by an organization recognized by either the U.S. Department of Education or CHEA.
+Transfer credit is only applied to degree programs and is not accepted for certificate completion.

 Transferable coursework from outside institutions must be: